H-Rakibul/Tableau-Tutorial-Project-1/README.md

 This repository contains:

 - **The Tableau Dashboard Image:** A snapshot of our vibrant dashboard, giving you a quick glimpse of the insights at your fingertips.
-- **[Future: Tableau Workbook File (.twb/.twbx)]:** (Coming Soon!)
-The actual Tableau workbook allows you to interact with the dashboard, explore the data, and customize it to your needs.
+- ** Tableau Workbook File (.twb/.twbx):** The actual Tableau workbook allows you to interact with the dashboard, explore the data, and customize it to your needs.
-- **[Future: Data Source (CSV/Excel)]:** (Coming Soon!)
-The dataset is used to create the dashboard, enabling you to replicate and expand upon our analysis.
+- ** Data Source (CSV/Excel):**  The dataset is used to create the dashboard, enabling you to replicate and expand upon our analysis.
-- **This README.md:** Your guide to understanding the dashboard and its components.
+- ** This README.md:** Your guide to understanding the dashboard and its components.

 ## Decoding the Visuals 🔍